 Common ways a spouse may attempt hiding assets include:

 Intentionally reporting expensive purchases under their actual value;

 Making false payments to collect shared monies at a later time; and

 Intentionally overpaying taxes with shared monies to create a positive IRS balance for the future.

 Contact a Seattle High Net Worth Divorce Attorney

 At Twyford Law Office, our high net worth divorce attorneys have decades of combined experience.
 This gives us the ability to protect and represent you in your high net worth divorce.
 Do not place your assets at risk; meet with the skilled Seattle counsel at Twyford Law Office right away.

-Rest assured, your consultation at Twyford Law Office will remain completely confidential.
+Rest assured, your case evaluation at Twyford Law Office will remain completely confidential.
 Contact us online to schedule a free consultation.